u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 = Performance related =
 * Removes unnecessary elements from the HTML head section

+= User permissions =
+* An Author is allowed to edit pages where they have been assigned as the author, but not create new pages
+* An Author is allowed to edit a group post where they have been assigned as the author, but not delete the group post.

 = Security related =
 * Disables the users REST endpoint so that usernames are not exposed via this interface